zzeniou86/tfl-tims/NOTES.md

 The drawback of this approach is that some extra code is required to do things

 Another drawback is that, for an example, Rails.cache is well tested and documented and implementing a similar solution from scratch isn't the best idea for production app.
-I'll be better off to use a well tested Gem.
+We would be better off if we use a well tested Gem.

 Nevertheless, for the purposes of the code, Sinatra is a good choice.